Tomas-Santana/ml-nb/src/7_kmeans/README.md

 # Notebook Check 7.
-KMeans clustering
+K-Means clustering

 For this project, we implemented KMeans clustering to get crime clusters in the city of Los Angeles.
 The dataset used is the [LA Crime data from 2020 to present](https://catalog.data.gov/dataset/crime-data-from-2020-to-present).
 Since the dataset is too large, only assault with deadly weapon was clustered.
 3 clusters were selected using the elbow method.
 The following are the were the following: